CamillaMazzoleni/RocketLanding_SCvx/README.md

 ## Results
+The results presented here are from simulations designed to closely mimic the real-world dynamics and constraints of spacecraft navigation.
 ### Scenario 1: Dodging Planets with a Static Goal
 The first scenario introduced the basic challenge of navigating around static obstacles (planets) to reach a fixed goal.
 The primary challenge was accurately modeling the planets as obstacles and generating efficient paths that minimize fuel consumption and time.